AMGH1999/MachineLearning2024/HW1/README.md

-I uploaded the python codes of ML Course's HW1
+I uploaded the python codes of ML Course's HW1 here